Transfer Learning for Contextual Multi-armed Bandits: Problem formulation

-\end{definition} Note that $ \kappa / K$ is the lowest probability that an arm is pulled over the support of $Q_X$ in the $P$-data.
-Intuitively, when the exploration coefficient $ \kappa $ is not vanishingly small, each arm in the regions of interest is well tested by the auxiliary policy.
-This provides the decision-maker with more certainties about the reward functions of arms, and hence facilitates the decision-making in the target bandit.
+\end{definition} Note that $ \kappa / K$ is the lowest probability of an arm being selected over the support of $Q_X$ in the $P$-data.
+Intuitively, when the exploration coefficient $ \kappa $ is not vanishingly small, each arm has been extensively tested by the source policy within the regions of interest.
+This, in turn, provides the decision-maker with greater confidence regarding the reward function associated with each arm, thereby facilitating the decision-making in the target bandit.
+We make a note that Definition~\ref{def:explore-coef} exhibits close ties to the positivity assumption in dynamic treatment regimes \citep{shi2020breaking}, as well as the notion of uniformly bounded concentrability coefficient in offline reinforcement learning \citep{munos2007performance,farahmand2010error,chen2019information,xie2021batch,wagenmaker2023leveraging}.

 Finally, we assume the number of arms $K$ is constant throughout this paper.